rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 struct needs to provide a public associated function that constructs an instance of `Breakfast` (we’ve named it `summer` here).
-If `Breakfast` didn’t have such a function, we couldn’t create an instance of `Breakfast` in `eat_at_restaurant` because we couldn’t set the value of the private `seasonal_fruit` field in `eat_at_restaurant`.
+If `Breakfast` didn’t have such a function, we couldn’t create an instance of `Breakfast` in `eat_at_restaurant`, because we couldn’t set the value of the private `seasonal_fruit` field in `eat_at_restaurant`.

 In contrast, if we make an enum public, all of its variants are then public.
 We